Hypfer/lovelace-valetudo-map-card/README.md

 This card requires at least Valetudo 2021.2.0.

 If you want to use an older Valetudo version, check out the legacy branch of this project.
+In HACS, you can choose "Reinstall" and use version v2020.

 ## Install